anycall6779/K-K-0_rev-nced_p-tch/README.md

-# ApkMod-Script for Termux
+# K-K-0_rev-nced_p-tch

-This is a script to select a version of a specific messenger app from apkmirror, merge it, and patch it using `revanced-build-script`.
+This is a script to select a version of a specific messenger app from apkmirror, merge it automatically, and patch it using `revanced-build-script`.

 ## Prerequisites (최초 1회 설정)